 The Internal Revenue Service prefers public charities adopt a conflict of interest policy, which was discussed above, as part of the Articles of Incorporation.
 It may also be a policy adopted by the board of directors.
 By having the conflict of interest as part of the Articles of Incorporation, it is more legally binding; whereas, when it is merely a motion of the board of directors it can be changed anytime.

 The board of directors should adopt Bylaws describing the formal positions (president, secretary and treasurer), election and duties of the members of the board, the meeting requirement, committees, executive officers, means of adoption of amendments, and the indemnity of the directors.
 The board of directors should have meetings as needed to gauge the operations of the public charity.
 Committees should only be appointed and operated for a specific need to the time the need exists.
 There should not be any permanent committees.
-APPLICATION FOR RECOGNITION OF EXEMPTION – FORM 1023

 Form 1023, Application for Recognition of Exemption, should be prepared to file with the Internal

 Revenue Service.
 The application should include the Form 1023, a narrative describing the answers to the